DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 * ``noisy``: Noisy neighbor simulation.
   Simulate more realistic behavior of a guest machine engaged in receiving and sending packets performing Virtual Network Function (VNF).

+* ``5tswap``: Swap the source and destination of L2,L3,L4 if they exist.

+  L2 swaps the source address and destination address of Ethernet, as same as ``macswap``.

+  L3 swaps the source address and destination address of IP (v4 and v6).

+  L4 swaps the source port and destination port of transport layer (TCP and UDP).

 Example::